RakhithJK/FelisCatus-SwitchyOmega-wiki/SwitchyOmega-conditions-format.md

 ; Conditions can be prefixed with ! to make it exclusive.
 Any requests matching an exclusive condition will ; use the "default profile" instead of "match profile".
-!*.internal.example.org
+@note Use the default profile for internal stuff at my company !*.internal.example.org

 ; Conditions are matched against the request in top-down order.